Surat-Bhushan/Odometry_Project_IITD/README.md

 - Velodyne LiDAR scans (`.bin`)
 - Ground-truth poses (`07.txt`)
 - Calibration (`calib.txt`)
-=> This dataset can be downloaded using download_data.sh file available in this repo.
+=> This dataset can be downloaded using download_data.sh file which is available in this repo.
-=> The dataset can be downloaded using:- https://www.cvlibs.net/datasets/kitti/eval_odometry.php.
+=> The dataset can be downloaded through the official KITTI website:- https://www.cvlibs.net/datasets/kitti/eval_odometry.php.
 ---

 # Methodology